 - If you die after leaving, retiring, partially retiring, or taking other Civil Service pension benefits, the lump sum is worked out differently to the description above.
 You can find more information in the scheme guides about the benefits that may be payable.

-- Members of classic can only nominate one person or organisation.
+- Members of classic can only nominate one person.

 - Members of schemes other than classic can choose as many nominees as they want and choose how to split the lump sum between them.

-- You can check your existing Death Benefit Nominee/s on your Annual Benefit Statement.
+- You can check your existing Death Benefit Nominee(s) on the Pension Portal and your Annual Benefit Statement (ABS).

 Claiming death benefits